Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

   chain rather than overwritten.
 The rendered config uses `+=`, so a child template or the object itself can add further entries without losing the ones defined on parent templates.

+<a id="Required-custom-variables"></a>### Marking a custom variable as required

+Besides attaching a property and giving it a value, an attachment can be marked `Required`.
+Toggle this on the `Custom Variables` tab of the **template** where the variable was directly attached; there's no need to remove and re-add the variable just to change its requiredness.

+The flag never blocks saving the template itself, templates describe the schema, they don't have to fill it in.
+It takes effect once the variable reaches an actual host, service, command, user or notification object, whether attached there directly or inherited.

+* Saving that object's `Custom Variables` tab fails if a required variable has no value, whether the value comes from the object itself or is inherited from one of its imported templates.
+* An inherited value already satisfies the check, you don't need to repeat it on the object.
+* For `fixed-array` and `fixed-dictionary` properties, an attachment whose children are all empty/default (e.g. a blank fixed array) is treated as having no value, so the required check still triggers instead of silently passing.

 Apply For rules
 ---------------